kevinfinlayson/kevinfinlayson.com/approach.markdown

 It’s this kind of leader that is able to get more from their teams.
 They do this by recognizing and cultivating unique individual greatness, by creating a safe, trusting and sustainable work environment, and by inspiring team members to come together and create something greater than themselves.

-I aspire to be this kind of leader.
-I’m considered to be a calm, thoughtful and empathetic presence.
-I’m good at understanding people and reading tricky situations.
-I believe in letting teams own what they work on, but that it's my job to stay close, clarify ambiguity, and keep the team inspired, engaged and shipping with a healthy sense of urgency.

 #### On product design

 A few medium-held opinions: